vineeshkalarickal/studygit/README.md

 git branch :: `List all the branches`
 git checkout -b feature :: *creating new branch*
-git checkout master :: *switching from new branch to master branch*
+git checkout master :: *switching from new branch to master branch* git push --delete origin old_branch :: Remote path will be deleted git branch -d feature-readme-instructions :: local path will be deleted

 # Local development
 1. Open index.php in your browser
 2. Added html syntax